cliffpk3/super-brinquedos/README.md

  | jul   | 11.99%   | 93.15%               |
  | ago   | 6.85%    | 100.00%              |

-<h2>Business Insights</h2>
+<h2>5.
+Business Insights</h2>

-<h4>4.1 The sales value varies for the same product, potentially reaching over 500%, and a lower volume is not necessarily related to a higher price.</h4>
+<h4>5.1 The sales value varies for the same product, potentially reaching over 500%, and a lower volume is not necessarily related to a higher price.</h4>
 This observation suggests that sales volume loses some of its relevance as an indicator of profitability, emphasizing the importance of profit margin %.
 This opens the door to further analysis, such as price optimization, customer segmentation, and discount strategies.

-<h4>4.2 Sales distribution is uniform across various perspectives, indicating temporal stability and diversity in products and sellers.</h4>
+<h4>5.2 Sales distribution is uniform across various perspectives, indicating temporal stability and diversity in products and sellers.</h4>
 In this case, it is challenging to identify a specific sales driver, and Pareto assumptions may not be applicable.

-<h4>4.3 There is a risk of profit loss; a small variation in margins can make the company more vulnerable to cost-related factors.</h4>
+<h4>5.3 There is a risk of profit loss; a small variation in margins can make the company more vulnerable to cost-related factors.</h4>
 Given the low variation in margin %, it is advisable to expand marketing or product sales strategies, such as seasonal promotions, bundles and packages, and upselling or cross-selling strategies.
 The Children's Day promotion may be an interesting point of start, however, it would be interesting to develop other strategies to boost sales at specific points throughout the year.

-<h2>Conclusion</h2>
+<h2>6.
+Conclusion</h2>
 The analysis provides valuable insights into product performance, pricing dynamics, and sales evolution.
 Recommendations include a focus on profit margins, exploration of pricing optimization and marketing strategies, and consideration of potential risks to profitability.
-The creation of a visual dashboard facilitates ongoing monitoring and informed decision-making
+The creation of a visual dashboard facilitates ongoing monitoring and informed decision-making to Super Brinquedos company